edward-stuart-johnson/data-analytics-power-bi-report/README.md

 # Data Analytics Power BI Report

-In this fictitious scenario, I have recently been approached by a medium-sized international retailer keen on elevating its business intelligence practices.
+I was recently approached by a medium-sized international retailer keen on elevating its business intelligence practices.
 With operations spanning different regions, they've accumulated large amounts of sales from disparate sources over the years.

 Recognising the value of this data, they aim to transform it into actionable insights for better decision-making.
 I aim to use Microsoft Power BI to design a comprehensive Quarterly report.
 This will involve extracting and transforming data from various origins, designing a robust data model rooted in a star-based schema, and constructing a multi-page report.